firstpersontravel/charter-docs/docs/reference/actions.md

 | **Page name** | [Page](/docs/reference/resources#page) | The page to send the matching players to. |

-## Set value
+## Set variable

-Update a value in the trip state to either a constant number or string, or to match another value by reference.
+Update a variable in the trip state to either a constant number or string, or to match another variable by reference.

 | Field | Type | Description |